Club Advisor Resources

 Organizations rarely become successful without the active involvement of an advisor.
 The University requires that each student organization be advised by at least one full-time faculty or staff member.
 The advisor who simply lends his/her name to an organization to fulfill a requirement does a great disservice to that group.
 Effective advising requires numerous skills normally associated with teaching or counseling and a willingness to commit time to these activities.
 Advising often offers few rewards other than the personal satisfaction that one has contributed significantly to the growth and development of students through co-curricular activities.

-The Office of Campus Activies has certain expectations of student organization advisors:
+The Office of Campus Activties has certain expectations of student organization advisors:

-- Be knowledgeable about appropriate University policies and student organization policies (student organization policies are listed on the Office of Campus Activities website at http://campusactivities.appstate.edu/policies--guidelines)
+- Be knowledgeable about appropriate University policies and student organization policies (student organization policies are listed on the Office of Campus Activities website)

 - Understand that student organizations can be held accountable to the same policies as each individual student.
-Please review the Code of Student Conduct at studentconduct.appstate.edu.
+For more information, please review the Code of Student Conduct (opens in a new tab)

 - Have a genuine interest in the goals and objectives of the organization.